aldreth/tarrant.org.uk/_posts/2005-12-09-technology-projects.md

 tags: []
 comments: []
 ---

-<p>Toby and John have both brought home technology projects this week.</p>
+Toby and John have both brought home technology projects this week.

-<p>Toby's was a DVD display stand that he made for graphics and John's is a pencil case designed to look like a pizza.
-Both are excellent - really well made and designed.</p>
+Toby\'s was a DVD display stand that he made for graphics and John\'s is a pencil case designed to look like a pizza.
+Both are excellent - really well made and designed.

-<p><wpg2>technology</wpg2></p>
+<wpg2>technology</wpg2>